yhagio/stock_price_predictor/proposal.md

 1: Load Data from CSV file and prepare the data for training and testing

+- Load datasets downloaded as CSV from Yahoo Finance
+- Plot the datasets (Date / Adjusted Closing Price) to see the actual prices
+- Split the datasets into training (80%) and testing (20%)

 2: Train / test the model, and visualize log the result

+- Build baseline Linear Regression model
+- Build solution Deep Learning (LSTM) model
+- Print and plot the results

 3: Improve / Tune up some parameters for improvement and experiment if it needs

+- Tune up parameters to improve or experiment
+- Print and plot the results

 4: Result / Conclusion

+- Analyze the result and compare both models
+- Conclude the analysis

 References: